fnando/i18n-js/README.md

     # If you don't add this key, the linter will prevent non-default keys from
     # being added to the configuration file.
     def setup
+      # If you plugin has configuration, uncomment the line below
+      # I18nJS::Schema.root_keys << config_key
     end

     # This method is called whenever `I18nJS.call(**kwargs)` finishes exporting